 Jan 2, 2023 | Jacqueline Ballou Erdos, CCSD, CDN

 Many nutrition resolutions set us up to fail from the start.
-So if you’re looking to lose weight in 2021, consider this.
+So if you’re looking to lose weight this year, consider this.

 It’s that time of year again when many of us make resolutions.
 We recommit to the gym, resolve to eat clean and strive to lose weight.

 The holidays can be a wonderful and festive time of year.
 But, come January, you might feel drained.
 You could worry that you overindulged over the holidays, or you may feel a little dreary about the long winter ahead.
-You may be stressed about the toll the holidays took on your finances.
-Maybe you couldn’t travel or see friends and family this year because of the pandemic.
+You may be stressed about the toll the holidays took on your finances, or maybe you didn't have time to travel or see friends and family.

 The new year offers us a clean slate, a chance to reset.
 Resolutions encourage us to better ourselves.
 They inspire us to do good and they bring hope about the year ahead.
 In theory, resolutions are a good thing, right?